matteobaccan/owner/README.md

 CHANGELOG
 ---------
 ### 1.0.2

-Changed package name from `owner` to `org.aeonbits.owner`.
+* Changed package name from `owner` to `org.aeonbits.owner`.
 This has been necessary in order to publish the artifact on Maven Central Repository.
+* Custom & special return types lviggiano/owner#11
+* Properties variables expansion lviggiano/owner#12

 ### 1.0.1
 Removed [commons-lang][] transitive dependency.
 Minor bug fixes.